 Marrakech (Marrakesh) is an imperial city in Morocco.
-The name Marrakech is literally translated to mean land of God.
+The name Marrakech is literally translated to mean the land of God.
 The city is listed at number three among the largest cities in Morocco after Rabat and Casablanca.
 Marrakech is located on a strategic location at the foot of Atlas Mountain and Sahara Desert thereby making it one of the most enviable tourist destinations in Morocco.
-Technically, the city is divided between the historical city and modern city which houses reputed fast food chains, renowned brand stores and modern restaurants.
-There is an international Airport in Marrakech with direct flight connections to Stockholm, Copenhagen, Madrid, Paris and London.
+Technically, the city is divided between the historical city and modern city which houses reputed fast-food chains, renowned brand stores, and modern restaurants.
+There is an international Airport in Marrakech with direct flight connections to Stockholm, Copenhagen, Madrid, Paris, and London.
 Once you are in the city, most of the important attractions can be toured on foot but you have to be ready to walk for long distances.
-You can as well explore the city using petits axis and buses which are available in plentiful.
+You can as well explore the city using the petit taxis and buses which are available in plentiful.

 Marrakech has many tourist attractions and many things to do as well.
 There are several interesting museums and good architectural and historical sites that will obviously keep you busy.
 The Djemaa El- Fna markets the highlight of nightlife in Marrakech and is packed with storytellers, dancers and musicians.
 You will always hear the excited shouts of happy crowds and drum beat.
 It is a great place to enjoy a good local show and have some henna tattoos as well.
 The souks are Marrakech markets where you can find almost anything you need ranging from shoes to spices and teapots, kaftans and tanginess among other many items.
 However, as usual, foreign tourists should always be prepared to pay more.